dunleavyjason/stock_rating/README.md

 ## Predicting Daily Stock Ratings

 *Streamlined daily data points of financial statement, market, forecast, and analyst rating history for over 3,000 publically-traded companies.
 Using an artificial neural network, predicted a stock's mean daily analyst rating.
 Utilized Google Cloud Platform, to train and test multiple architectures.
-On a sccale from 1 (Strong Buy) to 5 (Strong Sell), final model performed with a MAE of 0.73.
+On a scale from 1 (Strong Buy) to 5 (Strong Sell), final model performed with a MAE of 0.73.
 Designed a Streamlit web app and deployed it via Heroku, enabling users to visualize stock performance and obtain that day's stock rating.*

 ---
 ### Links